 At the end of three years, an Englishman named Evans traveled to Italy to straighten out this Italian preacher.
 Evans was one of the Apostolic Church's recognized "prophets" and he told Del Rosso he had a direct word from the Lord for him.
-In the Apostolic Church it was strictly forbidden to challenge the word of a church prophet, but Del Rosso broke that rule.
+In the Apostolic Church, it was strictly forbidden to challenge the word of a church prophet, but Del Rosso broke that rule.
 And so out "under the stars" again he went.
 Not long afterward, Del Rosso's friend Pio Boccini followed him out of the Apostolic Church.
-Pio too felt the tongues-speaking practices of that particular denomination was unscriptural.
+Pio too felt the tongues-speaking practices of that particular denomination were unscriptural.

-When Del Rosso split with the Baptists doctrinally, there wasn't a rupture of friendship.
-There wasn't any such rupture this time either with Del Rosso being remembered as "a strong preacher with a clear message."
+When Del Rosso split with the Baptists doctrinally, there was not a rupture of friendship.
+This time there was not any rupture of relationship either with Del Rosso being remembered as "a strong preacher with a clear message."
 At the 50th anniversary celebration of the founding of the Apostolic Church in Italy, Alfredo Del Rosso was invited to Grossetto to be one of the featured speakers.